 - money orders).

 Unless they are already working in Canada, applicants are required to provide such proof of funds.
-As immigrants to Canada coming from foreign countries, applicants are required to provide proof of funds they can use to sustain their initial settlement in their destination province.
+As immigrants to Canada come from foreign countries, applicants are required to provide proof of funds they can use to sustain their initial settlement in their destination province.
 Having funds allows new immigrants to secure a new house, provide for education, medical, and other daily expenses.

 The amount required is based on the cost of living in Canada.
 Permanent residents can avail of Canada’s public services such as free education and healthcare, but they are also expected to spend on other costs, that is why having enough money to bring to Canada is crucial in the initial weeks of stay there.